 At times, other lasers such as Pico Laser and the Fotona Laser can be used in combination in a multi-prong approach to treating difficult melasma cases.

 In general, for most cases of rosacea and melasma, you will require anywhere between 4-6 treatments with around 3 weeks rest period between each treatment session for the condition to fully clear up.
+Speak to our doctor at Cambridge Medical Group for more information regarding the treatments.

 After a session, the patient’s facial skin might be slightly sensitive and appear a little pink.
 However, there is no real downtime and the patient can resume daily activities immediately after.